ninbura/pokemon-on-the-analogue-pocket/readme.md

 # optimal play method per game
 ### preface
-- The below methods are selected as the optimal methods as they allow for in-game time to properly track (RTC) without de-sync, even when using Analogue Pocket's save state / sleep functionality.
+- The below methods are selected as the optimal methods as they allow for in-game time to properly track (RTC) without de-sync, even when using Analogue Pocket's save state & sleep functionality.
-- Note that when using the EZ-Flash Omega DE you must utilize "Standalone Mode" / "Mode B" (see [relevant guides](#relevant-guides)) for the Analogue Pocket's sleep function to work.
+- Note that when using the EZ-Flash Omega DE you must utilize "Standalone Mode" / "Mode B" for the Analogue Pocket's sleep function to work (see [relevant guides](#relevant-guides)).
-- See [product links](#product-links) & [cores / software / firmware](#cores--software--firmware) for purchase/download links.
+- See [product links](#product-links) & [cores / software / firmware](#cores--software--firmware) for purchase & download links.
 - See [play methods & pros/cons](#play-methods--proscons) for detailed pro/cons of each play method.
 ### optimal play methods
 - games with RTC